homematic-community/hm_pdetect/README.md

 In case of problems/bugs or if you have any feature requests please feel free to open a [new ticket](https://github.com/jens-maus/hm_pdetect/issues) at the Github project pages.
 To seek for help for configuring/using this Addon please use the following german language based fora thread: [hm_pdetect](http://homematic-forum.de/forum/viewtopic.php?f=18&t=23907).

 ## License
-The use and development of this addon is based on the GPL open source license
+The use and development of this addon is based on version 3 of the LGPL open source license.

 ## Authors
 Copyright (c) 2015-2016 Jens Maus &lt;mail@jens-maus.de&gt;